 the JCMT spends 50% of it’s available science time on JCMT Large Programs.
 These programs typically require significant (>200 hours) amounts of time, over a number of semesters, taking advantage of the JCMT’s scientific capabilities in order to address important scientific questions.

 For specific details of each program including the number of hours awarded per weather band and instrument requested please click here.
+For a full list of publications produced by the Large Program please see this ADS Library.

 Large Program Policies: